InseeFr/Platine-Management/README.md

 ## Introduction

 Platine Management is designed to streamline and enhance the collection and management of internet surveys within INSEE.
 It provides a comprehensive web application for administering surveys.
-The project leverages modern technologies to provide a user-friendly interface and efficient workflows for survey management tasks.
+The project leverages modern technologies to provide a user-friendly interface and efficient workflows for people in charge of managing and assistance of surveys.

 ## Getting Started